 Source: Bloomberg Environment Quarterly Outlook

-The is the administration’s attempt to replace an Obama-era rule to better define waters of the U.S., or WOTUS, which are subject to Clean Water Act requirements.
+Defining Waters of the US is still under debate.
+As we stand the breadth of waterways subject to the federal pollution regulation could still narrow under a proposal released December 11, 2018.
+As of quarter four our current administration is unsure what the on the ground impact will ultimately be or should be.
+The proposal is the administration’s attempt to replace an Obama-era rule to better define waters of the U.S., or WOTUS, which are subject to Clean Water Act requirements.

-Blan Holman, an attorney with the Southern Environmental Law Center, said this “typical year” concept accomplishes the opposite of the administration’s stated goal of simplification.
-He said it would require a landowner to measure a stream’s flow based on a 30-year rolling hydrological average.
+What is still not clear in either proposal is the status for “intermittent stream”, which are streams that only flow during some parts of the year and possibly only under certain weather conditions.
+Dave Ross, head of the EPA’s Office of Water, said the agency had developed a new way to determine whether these streams are eligible for federal protection.
+If a stream regularly flows into a larger body of water in “a typical year,” that stream is in, he told reporters.
+According to Blan Holman, attorney with the Southern Environmental Law Center has stated this “typical year” concept accomplishes the opposite of the administrations goal of simplification and narrowing the definitions.
+The reason this attempt of simplification could become burdensome is that Mr. Holman is stating it would require a landowner to measure a stream’s flow based on a 30-year rolling hydrological average.
 “Maybe if you have a statistics Ph.D you can do that, but I don’t think for the average person you can do that,” Holman, who has litigated in defense of the Obama administration’s WOTUS rule, told Bloomberg Environment.